imankulov/kafka-playground/README.md

 docker-compose up -d
 ```

+It will start following

-This will start three zookeeper instances, and the first zookeeper instance
+- Three zookeeper instances, and the first zookeeper instance
   will expose its port as 127.0.0.1:2181.

-It will also start two Kafka instances.
+- Two Kafka instances.
 They listen for the port 0.0.0.0:9092,
   none of them is exposed outside.

+- One Kafka Connect instance exposing port 8083 to the main host.

+- One MySQL instance to play with Debezium connector.
+You can get access
+  to it with MySQL client as "mysql -h 127.0.0.1 -P 3306 -u root" without
+  entering password (the password is empty).

-Also it will start a "client" host with some pre-installed libraries.
+- A "client" host with some pre-installed libraries.

 Wrappers